vany0114/chaos-injection-using-simmy/README.md

 6. Set `docker-compose` project as startup project.
 7. Press F5 and that's it!

-**Note:** All images into the `docker-compose.override.yml` are configured to run on `Production` environment in order to inject the chaos policies (I'll explain it later) except the ` duber.chaos.api` in order to you'll able to use `In-Memory` cache locally, otherwise it will use `Redis` cache.
+**Note:** All images into the `docker-compose.override.yml` are configured to run on `Production` environment in order to inject the chaos policies (I'll explain it later) except the ` duber.chaos.api` in order to you'll be able to use `In-Memory` cache locally, otherwise it will use `Redis` cache.

 ![](https://github.com/vany0114/vany0114.github.io/blob/master/images/docker_settings_shared_drives.png)